fanout/js-grip/README.md

 ## Using js-grip

-[Generic Realtime Intermediary Protocol](https://pushpin.org/docs/protocols/grip/), otherwise known as GRIP, is a mechanism that allows your backend application to use a GRIP-compatible HTTP proxy server to hold incoming connections open.
+[Generic Realtime Intermediary Protocol](https://pushpin.org/docs/protocols/grip/), otherwise known as GRIP, is a mechanism that allows your origin application to use a GRIP-compatible HTTP proxy server to hold incoming connections open.

 GRIP is composed of two parts: